openamiguel/equitysim/README.md

 # equitysim

-Harnesses the AlphaVantage API to pull, store, plot, and analyze equity data on the big players: any member of the S&P 500, Dow 30, or NASDAQ 100 indices.
+Harnesses the AlphaVantage API to pull, store, plot, and analyze equity data on the big players: any member of the S&P 500, Dow 30, or NASDAQ 100 indices, as well as any of the 100 most-traded ETFs and the top 25 most-traded mutual funds.

 See [the AlphaVantage documentation](https://www.alphavantage.co/documentation/) for more details on how API calls work within this code!